 The University of South Florida Upward Bound Program (UBP) is a TRIO college-access program funded by the United States Department of Education.
-See the Online Application or the Apply page if you are interested in joining the program.
+See the Online Application or the Apply page if you are interested in joining the program for next academic year.
+At this time we have stopped accepting applications for the 2021-2022 academic year and summer.

 - The goal of UBP is to increase the rate at which participants complete secondary education and enroll in and graduate from institutions of postsecondary education.